codedragon/Puppy_career_talk/slides.md

 ## Support with others looking for work
+* create an informal group or meetup group with acquaintances/friends/pyladies, anyone looking for work
     * exchange resumes, cover letters, practice interviews<!-- .element: class="fragment" data-fragment-index="1" -->
+* More personal or professional help:
-* practice coding interviews<!-- .element: class="fragment" data-fragment-index="2" -->
+    * WA State Career Centers<!-- .element: class="fragment" data-fragment-index="2" -->
     * Matt Youngquist and Career Horizons<!-- .element: class="fragment" data-fragment-index="3" -->

-* WA State Career Centers<!-- .element: class="fragment" data-fragment-index="4" -->
+# A word about networking:
+Your most import connections will be the ones who have worked with you, coded with you or see you as an expert on some level

+Note:
+If you have a tight resume/linkedin, you can get some headway with comapyny recruiters, but inside help will help get you past your deficiencies Peter

 ## coding meetups, coding dojos, hackathons, programming nights
 * learn
-* meet people
-* craftsmanship
+* craftsmanship as well as coding
 * find your people
+* pay attention to goals and technologies for right fit